Deprecated: Function create_function() is deprecated in /home/rippleki/public_html/wp-content/plugins/wp-spamshield/wp-spamshield.php on line 2033

 If you haven't talked about the difference between giving for the sake of it and giving with meaning then perhaps it's time to explain the heart factor that should lie behind every gift we give.

 From the moment they could hold a pen, my boys helped to make homemade cards.
 They loved presenting their artwork to grateful recipients and it was obvious they were just as happy giving as the person receiving.
-Even today, my husband and I still receive cute little drawings and meaningful words from our teenage sons.
+Even today, my husband and I still receive cute little drawings and meaningful words from our adult sons on special occasions.
 For me, it's the most beautiful part of my birthday or Mother's Day because they are popped into my treasure box to enjoy again on other days.

 When embarking on a gift making project, use the opportunity explain the concept of gratitude and talk about how different people enrich your children's lives.
 Explain how a homemade gift is a lot more personal and meaningful because of the thought and attention it has been given.

-Encouraging kids to make their own gifts is not only a fun hands-on activity that gets them off technology but it also helps develop fine motor skills, creativity and mindful appreciation for the people in their lives.
+Encouraging kids to make their own gifts is not only a fun hands-on activity that gets them off their devices, but it also helps develop fine motor skills, creativity, and mindful appreciation for the people in their lives.

 When deciding on an appropriate gift to make discuss the person they're celebrating, asking them to consider what they like and the positive contribution they have on their life.